greenshot/greenshot/Greenshot/releases/additional_files/readme.txt

 CHANGE LOG:
+We changed the version to 1.0 after 5 year the version should no longer have a "beta" feeling!

-1.0.1 build 2008 Release Candidate 2
+1.0.1 build 2009 Release Candidate 2

 Bugs resolved:
-* Fixed a problem with the "please wait", it's no possible to cancel the operation, this was needed due to problems with Imgur and other plugin uploads
+* Fixed a problem with the "please wait".
+It's now possible to cancel the operation, this was needed due to problems with Imgur and other plugin uploads
-* Fixed 2 memory leaks
+* Fixed a memory leak
-* Fixed a problem with the IE capture
+* Fixed some problems with the IE capture
 * Fixed some jira & confluence plugin bugs
 * Fixed an Outlook export bug
 * Fixed an issue with writing the greenshot.ini file
+* Changed the installer to install only a default set of components, so Greenshot is not overloaded

 Known issues:
 * Greenshot general: I-Beam cursor isn't displayed correctly on the final result.